ONS-Innovation/github-copilot-usage-lambda/README.md

 # GitHub Copilot Usage Lambda

-This repository contains the AWS Lambda Function for updating the GitHub Copilot dashboard's historic information, stored within an S3 bucket.
+This repository contains the AWS Lambda Function for updating the GitHub Copilot dashboard's organisation-wide historic data, Copilot teams, and teams history.

 The Copilot dashboard can be found on the Copilot tab within the Digital Landscape.